- Add/Edit Alert Profiles

 Select the time period over which to measure performance.

 Input a multiplier.
-This multiplier allows for measurement of performance in relational, rather than numerical terms.
+This multiplier allows for the measuring of performance in relational, rather than numerical terms.

 Select the comparison period.